hackeryarn/blog/content/post/rust-macros-2.md

 query!(from db select title, rating)
 ```

-Continuing to draw inspiratino from SQL, we use a comma separated list of fields.
+Continuing to draw inspiration from SQL, we use a comma separated list of fields.
 Using a separator, like a comma, turns out to be idiomatic Rust macro syntax for handling multiple value, so we are in luck with our choice.

 ### Matching multi-field select